bhk/scam/reference.md

 When an inline function is called directly by name -- e.g.  `(f 1 2)` -- the
 SCAM compiler will expand the definition of the function inline, instead of generating a Make `call` expression.
-Since this avoids the overhead of a function call, the resulting code can execute faster.
-For very simple functions, the resulting code might be smaller than a function call.
-In other cases, however, the resulting code will be bigger, and at some point the increased size will result in even slower performance than a non-inline call.
+Since this avoids the overhead of a function call, simple functions will often execute faster when inlined.
+However, the resulting generated code will often be larger, and at some point the increased size will result in even slower performance than a non-inline call.

-One thing to beware of with inlining is that behavior can differ from an ordinary call, because argument expressions may be evaluated zero or more times or in a different order (whereas in an ordinary function call, each argument expression is evaluated exactly once, and they are evaluated in order).
+Be aware that behavior can differ from an ordinary call in the following
+respect: argument expressions may be evaluated zero or more times or in a different order, whereas arguments to ordinary function calls are evaluated exactly once and in a well-defined order.
 So if your argument expressions include side effects, and an inline function does not evaluate each argument exactly once and in-order, the results may differ.
 Here is one example:

     > (define x 0)
     > (define (i)